 Then, just out of range of their guns, Smalls raised the white flag of surrender and turned over the Planter and all the guns and military supplies aboard to the USS Onward, part of the Union blockade fleet.
 Through his daring act, Smalls secured the freedom of everyone on board and instantly became a Union war hero.

 Rear Admiral Samuel F. DuPont wrote to Secretary of the Navy Gideon Welles that “This man, Robert Smalls, is superior to any who has yet come into the lines, intelligent as many of them (contraband slaves) have been.
 His information has been most interesting, and portions of it of the utmost importance.”

 The Southern press was, however, understandably frustrated.
 The Charleston Daily Courier reported that “this vessel (the Planter), which has been allowed to escape under our very noses, to the enemy with a heavy responsibility somewhere, had on board six cannon.”

-After Union leaders recognized his bravery and skill, Smalls became one of the first African American pilots in the United States Navy.
+Recognized for his bravery and skill, Smalls became one of the first African American pilots in the United States Navy.
 He was wounded April 7, 1863 while piloting the USS Keokuk during the ironclad attack on Fort Sumter.
-He also served as a captain for the US Navy during the siege of Fort Sumter, 1863-1865.
+He also served as a captain for the US Navy during the siege of Charleston, 1863-1865.

-After the Civil War, Smalls would serve in a variety of public offices, including the United States House of Representatives.
-Throughout his political career and his life, Smalls continued his fight for freedom, education, and equal rights for African American.Reference: Miller, Edward A., Jr. Gullah Statesman: Robert Smalls from Slavery to Congress, 1839-1915.
+After the Civil War, Smalls served in a variety of public offices, including the United States House of Representatives.
+Throughout his political career, Smalls continued to fight for equality for African Americans.Reference: Miller, Edward A., Jr. Gullah Statesman: Robert Smalls from Slavery to Congress, 1839-1915.
 Columbia, SC: University of South Carolina Press, 1995.